ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-06-jupyter-notebooks-in-2020.md

-**In this post, I'd review my oft-used tool in the data science toolbox, Jupyter Notebooks, and how I use them in modern times.** First, I'll talk about the general data science climate for the year 2020.
+**In this post, I'd review my oft-used tool in the data science toolbox, Jupyter Notebooks, and how I use them in modern times.** First, I'll talk about the general data science landscape for the year 2020.
 Then, I'll zoom into the three main forces that changed the way how I use Jupyter Notebooks today.
 Lastly, I'll conclude by writing a short reflection and a lookahead of the Notebook ecosystem in the future.